glcomtech/glwiz/CODESTYLE.rst

 Coding Style
 ============
+- All pull requests must merge to development branch.

-Just use `cargo fmt` before commits and pushes.
+- Just use `cargo fmt` before commits and pushes.